iliana-marquez/momentum/README.md

 - **Weekly Display**: Accurately calculates and displays distribution % of tasks per category with Monday-Sunday range
 - **Next Due Milestones:** Displays up to 5 upcoming milestones sorted by due date with category indicators
-- **Balance Monitoring:** Visual indicators help identify category imbalances for proactive rebalancing
+- **Balance Monitoring:** Visual indicators help identify category imbalances for proactive rebalancing **Dashboard Calculation Logic**: The Life Sync pie chart and week category percentages include all active tasks (completed and incomplete) to provide a comprehensive view of how your efforts are distributed across life areas.
+Only deleted tasks are excluded from calculations, ensuring the visualization reflects your actual commitment and action toward each goal category.

 #### Smart Categorization and Interactive Feedback
 - **Automatic Sorting:** Tasks properly categorize based on dates and completion status, while milestones categorize basend on life goal categories.